sisinflab/Graph-RSs-Reproducibility/README.md

 Make sure you have Docker and NVIDIA Container Toolkit installed on your machine (you may refer to this [guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian)).

-Then, you may use the following Docker image to instantiate the container equipped with CUDA `10.2`:
+Then, you may use the following Docker image to instantiate the container equipped with CUDA `10.2` and cuDNN `8.0`: [link](https://hub.docker.com/layers/nvidia/cuda/10.2-cudnn8-devel-ubuntu18.04/images/sha256-3d1aefa978b106e8cbe50743bba8c4ddadacf13fe3165dd67a35e4d904f3aabe?context=explore)

-- Container Docker with CUDA `10.2` and cuDNN `8.0` (the environment for `PyTorch`): [link](https://hub.docker.com/layers/nvidia/cuda/10.2-cudnn8-devel-ubuntu18.04/images/sha256-3d1aefa978b106e8cbe50743bba8c4ddadacf13fe3165dd67a35e4d904f3aabe?context=explore)